avdean/avdean.github.io/README.md

-My portfolio site - Ant Villa Dean (TBD)
+My portfolio site - AntVD.Space
 ---
 Without getting into too much detail, I built this website to replace an old blogger website I once had, along with start showcasing certain projects.
 Since then it grew into a personal website that allows me to explore certain frameworks, and more recently Static-Site-Generators (SSG).
 The idea of hosting on GitHub simply came about due to being tired of the needless complications that wordpress and it's managerie of plugins.
 I wanted a simple way to host a couple of simple static pages.